lhoestq/smallpond/README.md

 A lightweight data processing framework built on [DuckDB] and [3FS].

+This fork adds Hugging Face datasets support.

+This is a fork of [this repo](https://github.com/definite-app/smallpond) which adds some object store support to the [original smallpond](https://github.com/deepseek-ai/smallpond)

 ## Features

 - 🚀 High-performance data processing powered by DuckDB
 - 🌍 Scalable to handle PB-scale datasets
 - 🛠️ Easy operations with no long-running services
-- 🪣 Direct reading from S3 storage
+- 🤗 Direct reading from Hugging Face datasets

 ## Installation